saurabhbiswas/Easy-FrontEnd/README.md

 ### useReducer Hook

-it is used to straemline state management.
+it is used to streamline state management.